valyndsilva/searchland-test/Readme.md

 Ensure that the server is running on the specified port (default is 3000).
 Customize the `PORT` value in .env if needed.

-3. Install server dependencies:
+### Install server dependencies:

 ```
 npm install
 ```

-3. Install Docker:
+### Install Docker:

 Make sure you have docker installed on your system.
 For Mac: https://docs.docker.com/desktop/install/mac-install/
 For Windows: https://docs.docker.com/desktop/install/windows-install/

-4. Start the PostgreSQL Container:
+### Start the PostgreSQL Container:

 This command will start a PostgreSQL database container in detached mode.

 ```
 docker compose up -d
 ```

-5. Start the server:
+### Start the server:

 ```
 npm run dev
 ```

+### Stop the PostgreSQL Container:

-6. When you're done testing the app, stop and remove the PostgreSQL container:
+When you're done testing the app, stop and remove the PostgreSQL container:

 ```
 docker compose down